ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The definition and registration of EAT media types is addressed in {{EAT.media-types}}.

 Finally, the notion of an EAT profile is introduced that facilitates the creation of narrowed definitions of EATs for specific use cases in follow-on documents.
+One basic profile for constrained devices is normatively defined.

 ## Operating Model and RATS Architecture